MauveCloud/Ic2ExpReactorPlanner/README.md

 Ic2ExpReactorPlanner
 ====================

-A planner for nuclear reactors in the popular Minecraft plugin IndustrialCraft2 Experimental.
+A planner for nuclear reactors in the popular Minecraft mod IndustrialCraft2 Experimental.